Freakyforms: Your Creations, Alive!: Deluxe edition

-In June 2016, a homebrew exploit (Freakyhax) was released that is exclusive to the deluxe edition of the game.
-The exploit allows users to run unsigned software and code such as the Homebrew Launcher via the game's QR code features.
-As a result, the game can no longer be purchased on the 3DS eShop in all regions, although it is still available to redownload for anyone who purchased the game before the game was removed from the store.
-As of system version 11.1.0-X, the game is loaded in a PASLR (physical address space layout randomization) mode, and this temporarily broke the exploit.
-However, an updated version of the exploit that worked even when the game was loaded in PASLR mode was released on September 16, 2017.

 Reception

 Freakyforms: Your Creations, Alive!

 The original Freakyforms received "average" reviews according to the review aggregation website Metacritic.
 Lucas Thomas of IGN said that while the game's creation functions are "fairly well done", the developers then "surrounded it with this weird, tossed-together collection of desperate ideas that don't ever really feel like a cohesive game."
 In Nintendo Life's review, Thomas Whitehead said Freakyforms was "a title that can give hours of childish pleasure", even though "repetitive exploration segments and control issues are negatives for anyone."

 Freakyforms Deluxe

 Freakyforms Deluxe received a bit more mixed reviews than the original according to Metacritic.